davelosert/gulp-subdir-rename/readme.md

 ```

 ### Usage
-`gulp-subdir-rename` renames the first subfolder after the base-path of your `gulp-src` (the base path is usually where
+`gulp-subdir-rename` renames the first subfolder after the base-path of what you `gulp.src()`.
+The base-path is usually
-the glob starts, so for example for `base/path/**` it would be `/base/path`).
+where the glob starts, so for example for a  `gulp.src('base/path/**')` it would be `/base/path`.

-`gulp-subdir-rename` returns a function that accepts an options-object with two parameters:
+`require(gulp-subdir-rename)` returns a function that accepts an options-object with two parameters:

-* **baseFile** - *string* : The relative path to the file you wanna pull the subdirectories name from.
-Its full path will be used as a parameter
+* **baseFile** - *string* : Path to the file you wanna pull the subdirectories name from.
+The Path must be relative
-for the *renameTo*-Function.
-The path to the `baseFile` must be relative to the subfolder to be renamed.
+to the subdirectory that's to be renamed (so the first directy after the base-path).
+It's content will be given as a
+paramter to `renameTo()`.
-* **renameTo** - *function(baseFile)* : The functions return value will be used as the new subdirectories name.
-As a parameter, it recieves the full path to the *baseFile* specified above.
+* **renameTo** - *function(baseFileContent)* : The functions return value will be used as the new subdirectories name.
+It's parameter are the contents of the specified `baseFile` (as a string).

+### Limitations
+There are some limitations to the functionality of this plugin, as it is suffice as it is to my own requirements
+right now and i tried to keep it as simple as possible.
+If you wish for enhancements, just let me know or simply put
+up a pull-request.
+Known Limitations are:

+* As stated several times, the only directory that can be renamed is the first one after the base-path
+* The `renamteTo()`-Function can only handle synchronous functions